Henrique-Sanches20019/Data_Analysis_Bootcamp_Suzano/README.md

 ### Company_Project
 After cleaning and transforming the data from the Company_Project database (a database created during the bootcamp), I've created a simple Power BI report for this project which you can see [here](https://app.powerbi.com/view?r=eyJrIjoiMjMyY2IzMmMtMWYxNy00Njg2LTk2ZDUtNGU2MjJjYzBmZDI0IiwidCI6ImZlODc4N2JjLWM5MTQtNDY2NS04NTQ3LTI2OGUxNWNiMGQ5YSJ9).

-### Data_Cleaning_Project
-For this project I used the Company_Project database and, through Power Query, I cleaned and trasnformed the data to be used in a report.

 ### University_Project
 The University_Project consists in a Star Schema diagram created from an university database EER diagram built by the DIO bootcamp instructor.